 Because they constitute more than 45% of our planet, the High Seas — the maritime space located beyond the zones under national jurisdictions — have become more than ever the object of greed.
-Negotiations opening in early September 2018 in New York will be long and arduous.
-As a first step, a coalition of NGOs brought together scientific experts, diplomats and lawyers on June 21st in Paris at an international conference open to the public, to discuss the issues of negotiation which would make it possible to define an international instrument for sustainable use of marine biodiversity in the High Seas.
+Negotiations, opened in early September 2018 and going on at the moment in New York, will be long and arduous to define an international instrument for sustainable use of marine biodiversity in the High Seas.

 Navigation, freight transport, migration, exploration, cables and telecommunications, the High Seas are an area of conquest and growing stakes.
 Today, 90% of our consumer goods pass through it.
 For decades ships have dumped waste from industrial society, until this practice was banned in the early 1990s.

 In the last few decades, we have been fishing in the High Seas.
 Until the 1950s most fish stocks were still in fairly good condition.
 But the situation has deteriorated.
 According to the FAO — the United Nations Food and Agriculture Organization — 80% of fish stocks have been fully exploited, overexploited, depleted or recovering from depletion.
 Fishing is gradually being regulated.

 The mineral resources of the seabed on the High Seas are legally part of the common heritage of humanity, and their exploration and exploitation are regulated.
 Exploration licenses have been granted to several consortia and if exploitation were to start, profits should theoretically be distributed equitably.